STRIVE: Research on Stress in Virtual Environments

 Results:

-Results revealed that VBS did not induce a stress response and had no effect on cognitive performance.
-However, the VR task increased heart rate and decreased heart rate variability.
-Though, the VR task did not have an effect on cognition as well.
-These results suggest that VBS in its current form is not yet an effective tool for stress-related training purposes.
+Results revealed that Virtual Battle Space did not induce a stress response and had no effect on cognitive performance.
+However, the virtual reality height exposure task increased heart rate and decreased heart rate variability.
+But, this virtual experience also did not have an effect on cognition.
+These results suggest that Virtual Battle Space in its current form is not yet an effective tool for stress-related training purposes.
 Therefore, there is a need for scenario design improvements in virtual training environments to effectively induce stress and improve stress management.